mauriciomm7/mauriciomm7.github.io/_pages/publication.md

 ---
 ### Working Papers

 Mandujano Manriquez, M and Pavone, T. 2023.
-"Follow the Leader The European Commission, the European Court of Justice, and the EU's Rule of Law Revolution"
+"Follow the Leader The European Commission, the European Court of Justice, and the EU's Rule of Law Revolution" Forthcoming in JEPP.

 Mandujano Manriquez, M. 2022.
 “J.S.
 Mill’s Hoop Test: Compatibility of Machine Learning Models with Public Decision Making in Democratic Societies.”